Social media marketing: Ethics

-Since social media marketing first came into being, strategists and marketers have been getting smarter and more careful with the way they collect information and distributing advertisements.
-With the presence of data collecting companies, there is no longer a need to target specific audiences.
-This can be seen as a large ethically gray area.
-For many users, this is a breach of privacy, but there are no laws that prevent these companies from using the information provided on their websites.
-Companies like Equifax, Inc., TransUnion Corp, and LexisNexis Group thrive on collecting and sharing personal information of social media users.
-In 2012, Facebook purchased information from 70 million households from a third party company called Datalogix.
+For many users, data collection is a breach of privacy, but there are no laws that prevent these companies from using the information provided on their websites.
+Companies like Equifax, TransUnion, and LexisNexis thrive on collecting and sharing the personal information of social media users.
+In 2012, Facebook purchased information about 70 million households from a third-party company called Datalogix.
 Facebook later revealed that they purchased the information in order to create a more efficient advertising service.